shinimol1983/opennms-tutorials-1/session3/Exercise-3-3.md

 You will see a reloadDaemonConfigSuccessful event in the event list

-Using the mib browser or netsnmp, try sending the traps you previously sent and see how they are presented in the event list.
+Using the mib browser or netsnmp, try sending the traps you previously sent and see how they are now presented in the event list.

 ```
 # log into the netsnmp_1_1 container